Bryce Canyon to Durango

 Back onboard our Durango to Silverton steam train www.durangotrain.com we had a presentation from a young lady member of the crew explaining the merchandise which was available to buy onboard including a large insulated souvenir mug of the railway for $6.50.

-The train left on time at 0815, and soon afterwards another member of staff came through carrying an armful of the souvenir mugs.
+The train left on time at 08:15, and soon afterwards another member of staff came through carrying an armful of the souvenir mugs.
 Nobody was interested until we were told they were free, and then of course everybody wanted one.
 For some strange reason our carriage qualified for the mug free of charge (though perhaps everybody onboard was being told that), and that we were entitled to go to the refreshment carriage and fill it with hot drinks as often as we liked throughout the journey.
-Twenty minutes or so later we passed our RV campground and waved to the 'home' we left behind an hour and a half earlier.
+Twenty minutes or so later we passed our RV campground and waved to our 'home' which we'd left behind an hour and a half earlier.

 This was a real mining town, though these days it’s geared to tourism as there hasn’t been any mining for a few years.
 They used to mine silver by the ton here and that’s how the town got its name.
 Apparently there is talk of reopening some of the mines as the price of silver continues to rise making them potentially profitable again.

 On our return to Durango railway station we purchased a souvenir china mug to add to our collection and then caught a trolley bus back towards the RV campground.
-We jumped off a couple of stops or so early and had a ‘Real Texas’ meal of ribs.
-I’m just glad I don’t live in Texas, it was nothing special at all and we bought half the ribs back wrapped in foil which we’ll have for a meal tomorrow after arriving in Moab.
+We jumped off a couple of stops early and had a ‘Real Texas’ meal of ribs.
+I’m just glad I don’t live in Texas that's all I can say, it was nothing special and we bought half the ribs back wrapped in foil which we’ll have for a meal tomorrow after arriving in Moab.